-The pollution of soil can affect us mainly through inhalation of gases emitted from soils moving upward and/or of fine soil particles transported by wind or which are disturbed during various human activities.
-While exposure to soil pollutants is in general less problematic than that to air and water pollution, it may have serious effects to children who usually play in the ground, being in closer proximity to potential pollution.
-Additionally, children may accidentally swallow soil particles while playing in the ground.
+While exposure to soil pollutants is generally less problematic than exposure to air and water pollution, it might still have serious effects on children who usually play on the soil.
+Being in closer proximity to potential pollution, children could accidentally swallow soil particles while playing on the ground.